0xPolygonMiden/miden-node/docs/internal/src/funding-service.md

 The transaction pays its own fee from the same vault the notes are paid from, so the worker holds back the worst-case fee of one transaction before it spends the balance.
 It then admits queued requests in order and stops at the first request which does not fit, which keeps the queue first-come-first-served and stops a stream of small requests from starving a large one.
 A request which does not fit is refused at once, and the requester is told that the account needs funds rather than being made to wait.

+## Refilling the account

+The service spends and never mints, so the account eventually runs down.
+An operator refills it by sending it a public pay-to-ID note that holds the native asset, and a collection task collects those notes.

+The collection synchronizes notes by the funding account's tag.
+To avoid consuming notes with custom assets, a filter is used, the notes need to be: public, pay-to-ID, targeting the funding account, holding the native asset and nothing else.

+The scan restarts at the genesis block after a restart, because the service keeps nothing on disk.
+That costs one request: the node answers a whole block range in a single response, and returns only the blocks which hold a matching note.

+Two choices in this collection are deliberate.
+It runs as its own transaction rather than riding along with a funding transaction, because a deposit note comes from outside the service and a note which turns out to be unconsumable must not be able to fail a request a client is waiting on.

 ## Private notes

 The notes are private, so their details never reach the node.
 The response therefore carries the note in full, and it is the only copy: a client which loses the response cannot recover the funds.
 This is also why the worker skips a request whose requester has gone away.
 Creating the note anyway would move funds into a note nobody holds the details of, and those funds could not be recovered.